 The state of South Dakota has six state prisons.
 Each varies in the demographic they serve and number of units with different levels of custody.
 Most facilities house only male inmates, but one is a women’s prison.
 The South Dakota Department of Corrections is the agency in charge of operating and managing all state prisons, community corrections, and reentry programs for all inmates in the state.
 The six state prisons in South Dakota include:

-The process for finding an inmate in a South Dakota state prison is very simple.
-The South Dakota Department of Corrections makes it easy with an inmate locator on their website.
+The process of a South Dakota inmate finder is very simple.
+The South Dakota Department of Corrections makes it easy with a South Dakota inmate locator on their website.
 Simply follow the instructions below to find an inmate in a South Dakota state prison:

 South Dakota also has one federal prison that holds inmates who have broken federal laws inside state boundaries.
 The federal prison in South Dakota is managed and run by the Federal Bureau of Prisons.
 They have a complete website with details on each facility in each state and how to visit federal inmates.
 The details on the one federal prison in South Dakota are as follows:

 The process for finding someone in a South Dakota federal prison is different than finding someone in state prison.
 This is because all federal prisons are owned and operated by the Federal Bureau of Prisons (FOB).
-The FOB has a website with an inmate locator feature on it and a page for each facility in every state.
+The FOB has a website with a South Dakota inmate locator feature on it and a page for each facility in every state.
 This makes it fairly easy to find someone incarcerated in federal prison.
-When searching, the first place to start is a call to the FOB or the facility itself.
+When performing an offende search, the first place to start is a call to the FOB or the facility itself.

 The state of South Dakota has sixty-six counties, and each one has a Sheriff’s Office to keep the peace.
 These Sheriff’s Offices have county jails to hold suspects and pretrial detainees.
 Many of these local law enforcement agencies have websites where visitors can learn more about how the local jails work.